- Environmental Vision 2050

 In order to clarify the relationship between business activities and ecosystems, Daifuku has mapped the interaction of product processes, land use, and other ecosystem aspects.
 Based on this map, Daifuku notes the impact on ecosystems by the land use at the Shiga Works, which is endowed with nature, and is conducting business activities that take biodiversity into account.

 In terms of site area, the Shiga Works is one of the largest land users in Shiga Prefecture.
-A survey of ecosystems within the Shiga Works confirmed 699 native species, and 53 rare and endangered species.
+A survey of ecosystems within Shiga Works confirmed more than 700 native species, and over 50 rare and endangered species.
 In order to preserve this precious natural environment for subsequent generations, we have established a biodiversity preservation activity called the “Yui Project” to promote communication both within and outside the company, and we are pursuing various conservation initiatives.

 |Birds||Falcated duck, little grebe, little ringed plover, Eurasian sparrowhawk, buzzard, red-rumped swallow, olive-backed pipit, Eurasian bullfinch, peregrine falcon, etc.||27|